SymfonyCasts/symfony-ux/sfcasts/turbo/login-redirect.md

 I stop right here, go home for the day, eat a delicious dinner, watch Mystery Science Theater 3000 and come back to my computer tomorrow.
 During that time, my session has timed out.
-What would happen if I tried to submit this form - which submits into a `turbo-frame` - without refreshing?
+What would happen if I tried to submit this form - which submits into a `turbo-frame` - without refreshing first?

 Well... let's try it!
 I'm going to imitate this situation by opening the site in a new tab... and logging out.
 Back over in the first tab, clear the network requests and submit.
 Uh, that was weird.

 In the network tools, you can see that it *did* submit to the reviews page.
-But then because I'm not logged in, it redirected to the login page.
+But then, because I'm not logged in, it redirected to the login page.
 In the console, we see our favorite error: